TYPO3-Documentation/T3DocTeam/Documentation/OverviewOfManuals/00ListOfManualsReview.rst

    :NextStep:     Next Step

  - :Manual:       :ref:`t3l10n:start`
-   :State:        **outdated** Current "master" is for version 7.6
+   :State:        **outdated** Versions 7.6 until master (10) have not been thoroughly reviewed yet.
    :InProgress:
-   :NextStep:     Decision: Should this manual be kept as separate manual or for example be merged to "TYPO3 Explained"?
+   :NextStep:     Decision: Should probably be merged to "TYPO3 Explained"?

  - :Manual:       :ref:`t3install:start`
-   :State:        **good** Generally, "latest" (9.5) version looks good and up-to-date.
+   :State:        **good** Generally, "master" (10) and 9.5 version looks good and up-to-date.
    :InProgress:
    :NextStep:

  - :Manual:       :ref:`t3sitepackage:start`
    :State:        "master" is for TYPO3 8.7
    :InProgress:
-   :NextStep:     Check if changes for 9 are necessary, branch out and create changes for 9
+   :NextStep:     Check if changes for 9 and 10 are necessary, branch out and create changes for 9 and 10.

  - :Manual:       :ref:`t3contribute:start`
    :State:        **good** Up-to-date, proofread (4/2018)